ieyjzhou/ieyjzhou.github.io/_teaching/2023-Engineering-Optimization.md

 - Instructor: Yanjie Zhou
 - Email: [ieyjzhou@zzu.edu.cn](ieyjzhou@zzu.edu.cn)
 - TA: Yaohui Li 李耀辉 (Email:[zgyhli@163.com](zgyhli@163.com)), Zehao Qian 钱泽昊  (Email:[QianZeHao123@outlook.com]( QianZeHao123@outlook.com))

+## Introduction

+The course is designed for undergraduate (graduate) students from Zhengzhou University to provide a view of optimization methods for solving engineering problems.
+Students with a background in industrial engineering, logistics management, computer science, mechanical engineering, electrical engineering, etc., are welcome to join this course.
+This course covers exact algorithms and meta-heuristics for solving linear programming, integer programming, nonlinear programming, multiple objective optimization, bi-level programming, and robust optimization.
+The source code of branch and bound, genetic algorithm, neighborhood search heuristic, genetic programming, etc., are provided to help students understand the related theories.
+Advanced optimization methods for solving the combinatorial optimization problem, such as reinforcement Learning, will also be provided.

 ## Schedule (tentative)